Re-Exports & IUU Fishing

-Where a third country vessel is landing fish into Ireland prior to a re-export to another third country, the Exporter (or someone acting on their behalf e.g. forwarding agent), will need to ensure the Re-Export section of their Catch Certificate (or Consignment Certificate for Norwegian landings) is completed by a Sea-Fisheries Protection Officer of the SFPA.
+When third country produce has been imported into Ireland, via a direct landing, prior to a re-export to another third country.
+The exporter (or someone acting on their behalf, eg a forwarding agent), will need to ensure the Re-Export section of the respective Catch Certificate (or Consignment Certificate for Norwegian landings) is completed, by the premises re-exporting the produce.
+This document must be provided to a Sea Fisheries Protection Officer, to validate prior to export.

-Ireland has two designated ports, for all third country landings and transhipments at port, these are Killybegs, Co Donegal and Castletownbere Cork.
-Exporters will therefore need to contact the SFPA office in Killybegs or Castletownbere to request Re-Export Approval.
+Ireland has two designated ports, for all third country landings and transhipments at port.
+These are Killybegs in Co Donegal and Castletownbere in Co Cork.
+Exporters will therefore need to contact the SFPA office in Killybegs or Castletownbere to request re-export approval.

-Re-Export Certificates must be completed before the fish leaves Ireland for its final destination.
+Re-Export Certificates must be completed before the fish leaves Ireland, to its place of destination.

-If the produce is to remain in the EU, it will not need a Re-Export Certificate, if its final destination is another location within any Member State of the EU.
+The produce will not need a Re-Export Certificate if its final destination is another location within the EU, this is just an intra-trade movement.

 Below is an example of a re-export certificate, produce being re-exported will be entered on the re-export section of the catch certificate, used at import stage in Ireland.
 A copy of the catch certificate and original/validated re-export section will be required to be provided at the re-export stage.